 Step 43: This was a big run, so let's make this a key play, even though ZEPLAY doesn't automatically mark all runs as key plays.
-Do this by clicking on the No button in the KP column, as we do in figure 6.13.
+Do this by clicking on the No button in the KP column, as we do in figure 2.13 on the next page.
 You can also use the "F9" key, which also toggles the key play status for the current play.

-FIGURE 6.13: Marking a play as key.
+FIGURE 2.13: Marking a play as key.

-6.7 Filtering Plays
+2.7 Filtering Plays